Study smarter with Nimo

-Identify alcohols and describe their key reactions
+Identify alcohols and their key reactions

 Organic chemistry • Reactions of alkenes and alcohols